ryoppippi/talks/2024-11-23/slides.md

 # Conclusion

-- Neovim is a powerful enough editor for Frontend Development
+- [Neovim]{.view-transition-extensions-neovim} is a powerful enough editor for Frontend Development